shrayasr/talks/2015/apr/chennaipy/imap/thoughts.md

 Moving mails from one "folder" to another is as simple as applying a new label and removing an old one.

+## OfflineIMAP [BONUS]

+Ok so you have a way to access your mail, to read it, and you tell me that it can be asynchronous.
+How do I get it all to my computer man?

+**OfflineIMAP** sir!

+OfflineIMAP is a piece of software that allows you to sync your inbox as a local MailDir.
+This allows us to read our messages when offline.
+Any change that is made in both places is synced to the other place

+OfflineIMAP is written in python and can be a pretty big pinch to set up.
+However it has gotten way easier over the past few releases and can be set up with just a few lines in your ~/.offlineimaprc file

+Mails that are downloaded via the OfflineIMAP program are stored in the MailDir format which is readily recognized by multiple email clients.
+Some of them are Mutt (Vim based) and Gnus (Emacs based)

+### I want to do something with these mails though

+Sure boss!

+`import mailbox`

+Mailbox is a module to manipulate on disk Mailboxes (which can be in multiple formats)

+To access mails on the mailbox is pretty simple:

+    import mailbox
+    m = mailbox.MailDir("/path/to/Maildir")
+    for mail in m:
+      print mail["subject"]

+The mailbox object itself can be iterated on to process them